SimonLaw21/django-milestone-project/README.md

 2. Filter issues by either bugs or features.
 3. Add new issues.
 4. Edit existing issues.
+5. Search through existing issues manually, or with keyword search function.
+6. Buy "Upvotes" for issues to give them priority.
-5. Delete existing issues that logged in user owns.
+7. Delete existing issues that you own.
-6. Allow admin access to change and update status of issues.
+8. Allow admin access to change and update status of issues.
-7. View the status of all existing issues in a dashboard.
+9. View the status of all existing issues in a dashboard.

 ## Technologies Used